Dried blood spot

 Dried blood spot testing (DBS) is a form of biosampling where blood samples are blotted and dried on filter paper.
-The dried samples can easily be shipped to an analytical laboratory and analysed using various methods such as DNA amplification or HPLC.
+The dried samples can easily be shipped to an analytical laboratory and analysed using various methods such as DNA amplification or high-performance liquid chromatography.

 History

 Ivar Bang first described the DBS as an unusual sampling method in 1913.
 The concept that capillary blood, obtained from pricking the heel or finger and blotted onto filter paper, could be used to screen for metabolic diseases in large populations of neonates was introduced in Scotland by Robert Guthrie in 1963.
 Neonatal screening for phenylketonuria became nationwide in 1969–70.
 Since then, Guthrie card samples have been collected routinely from infants in over 20 countries to screen for phenylketonuria and more recently for congenital hypothyroidism, sickle cell disorders and HIV infection.
 The limitations of sensitivity and specificity when screening such small volumes of blood restricted the use of dried blood spots for many years.
 However, recent advances such as the production of monoclonal antibodies, expression of synthetic proteins, and the introduction of the polymerase chain reaction have overcome many of these problems.

 This type of blood testing is now available for use at home by consumers in the U.S. Available blood tests include vitamin D, estrogen, testosterone, cortisol, TSH and lipids.
 New York is the only state that prohibits home blood spot testing.